How to Prepare for United States Postal Service (USPS) 955 Exam?

 Who Takes the USPS 955 Postal Exam?

-When you browse for available job positions, things like income, rewards and working days will be available on the job description ad.
+When you browse for available job positions, things like income, rewards, and working days will be available in the job description ad.
 You might find other open job positions based on geographic requirements.

-You can submit applications for several occupations in one go if you want.
-If you don’t get the employment you applied for, you could use already submitted details for a different position.
+You can submit an application form for different occupations in one go if you want.
+If you don’t get the employment you applied for, you could use the already submitted details for a different position.

 Building Equipment Mechanic

-Maintenance work is carried out on structures, construction materials, and structural components, like heavily automated heaters and air conditioning devices, by strengthening machinery functionality.
+Maintenance work is done on structures, construction materials, and structural components, like heavily automated heaters and air conditioning devices.
+Those tasked with this job accomplish this by strengthening machinery functionality.

-Building machinery repair roles fall into one of the two sections – Building Equipment Mechanic (BEM) and Postal Support Employee – Building Equipment Mechanic (PSE BEM).
+Building machinery repair roles fall into one of two sections: Building Equipment Mechanic (BEM) and Postal Support Employee – Building Equipment Mechanic (PSE BEM).
 All candidates for these job positions are required to take the postal test 955.

-The entry role of the PSE Building Equipment Mechanic (PSE BEM) job position is an entry-level role, but it could lead to a highly professional role (BEM).
+The PSE Building Equipment Mechanic (PSE BEM) job position is an entry-level role, but it could lead to a highly lucrative job role (BEM).
 PSE BEMs are hired at specific facilities.
 If a professional BEM job becomes available, the high-ranking PSE BEM is allowed to accept it.

-PSE employees are initially hired for 360-day terms and after their contract is done, they can be reappointed for additional 360-day terms.
+PSE employees are initially hired for a 360-day term and after their contract is done, they can be reappointed for an additional 360-day term.
 PSE jobs may receive partial benefits immediately or after the first 360-day term.

 On the other hand, BEMs play a crucial role in the proper machinery work, so they are highly valued professionals with numerous benefits.